 Why don't we just use Public Key Cryptography?
 The recommended key lengths for public key cryptosystems are typically much longer than for symmetric cryptosystems such as AES.
-Public key encryption is also slower.
+Public key encryption is also much slower.
 Unlike Diffie-Hellman and RSA, block ciphers such as AES are widely believed to be resistant to quantum attacks: see the extras for this section.

 Extra: some history.
-Diffie-Hellman Key Exchange was published20 in 1976.
-The RSA Cryptosystem, named after Rivest, Shamir and Adleman was published21 in 1977.
+Diffie-Hellman Key Exchange was published in 1976.
+The RSA Cryptosystem, named after Rivest, Shamir and Adleman was published in 1977.
 Both papers are clearly written and worth reading-as here, the original account is often one of the best.

-It emerged in 1997 that the RSA cryptoscheme had been discovered in GCHQ in 1973 by Cocks, building on work of another GCHQ-insider,
+It emerged in 1997 that the RSA cryptoscheme had been discovered in GCHQ in 1973 by Cocks, building on work of another GCHQ-insider, Ellis, who had suggested in 1969 that 'non-secret' encryption might be possible.
+Later in 1973 Williamson discovered Diffie-Hellman Key Exchange.
+See www.wired.com/1999/04/crypto/ for a good account.

-20Diffie, Whitfield; Hellman, Martin E., New directions in cryptography, IEEE Trans.
+&lt;sup>20Diffie, Whitfield; Hellman, Martin E., New directions in cryptography, IEEE Trans.
 Information Theory 22 (1976) 644-654.

-21Rivest, R. L.; Shamir, A.; Adleman, L., A method for obtaining digital signatures and public-key cryptosystems, Comm.
+&lt;sup>21Rivest, R. L.; Shamir, A.; Adleman, L., A method for obtaining digital signatures and public-key cryptosystems, Comm.
 ACM 21 (1978) 120-126.